MartinL1/I2C_DMAC/README.md

 - Device Address -> 1 Data Byte
 - Device Address -> Data -> Data Count (bytes)

 Single bytes of data are handled by the library, meaning that you can simply enter constants as a single byte of data without having to allocate any memory.
-This is useful for configuring an I2C device:
+This is useful for configuring an I2C device or reading single 8-bit registers:

 ```
-I2C.begin(400000);                                 // Start I2C bus at 400kHz
 I2C.readByte(MPU6050_ADDRESS, WHO_AM_I);           // Read the WHO_AM_I register
 while(I2C.readBusy);                               // Wait for synchronization
 SerialUSB.println(I2C.getData(), HEX);             // Output the result